garden/tree/Server.md

-This file is documentation about `server.js`.
-Please modify it if you find it out-of-date or incomplete.
+This is documentation for the `server.js` file.
+Please edit if you find it out-of-date or incomplete.

 # Rerouted paths

 * Paths beginning with /root/ are handled like this:
-  - If path is a file, use `web/pencil.html` to display file content.
+  - If path is a file, use `web/pencil.html` to display text content.
-  - If path is a folder, use `web/gateway.html` to show folder content.
+  - If path is a folder, use `web/gateway.html` to list folder content.

 # Ajax actions